Brand yourself – branding is going to be a fundamental part of your online business journey. Learn the basics in this beginner’s guide!

 What is Branding?

-To make this clear right from the start: Branding is not just your logo, colour scheme or font choice.
+To make this clear right from the start: Branding is not just your logo, color scheme or font choice.

 Why is Branding Yourself Important?